devsaurus/hass-smartbox/README.md

 If there is an issue during the process or authentication, the errors will be displayed.

 ### Additional Options
-You can also specify the following options (although they have reasonable defaults):
+You can also specify the following options (although they have reasonable defaults)

 #### Consumption history options
 We are currently getting the [consumption](#consumption) of device throuw the API and we inject it in statistics and TotalConsumption sensor
-* start : we will get the last 3 years of consumption and set the option to auto.
+* `start` : we will get the last 3 years of consumption and set the option to auto.
-* auto : every hour, we get the last 24 hours.
+* `auto` : every hour, we get the last 24 hours.
-* off : stop the automatic collect.
+* `off` : stop the automatic collect.
 We will still update the sensor every hour.

 #### Resailer logo
 By default, each sensor has in own icon depends on the type of the sensor.